 Our planning includes gathering information about accessibility at our off-campus visit locations.
 We do our best to anticipate mobility needs but we can do better when you give us a little advance notice on the sign-in form.

 How much does First Week cost?

 It's free!
 The schedule for each day includes beverage and refreshment breaks.
-Lunches are provided every day (Monday-Thursday).
+Lunches are provided every day (Monday-Wednesday).
 There is always a vegetarian option available, please indicate other preferences and dietary needs on the sign-up form.

 Wednesday, during our off-campus experience, each group leader will determine the lunch plan.
 You might eat in the cafeteria at a healthcare center or a neighborhood restaurant; visit a grocery store or co-op for ingredients for a picnic; or choose to have bag lunches prepared by dining services.

 How can I be reached in an emergency?